GabeScott/standard-works-vault/General Conference/2012 April - As We Gather Once Again.md

 How blessed we are to have come to earth at such a time as this—a marvelous time in the long history of the world.
 We can’t all be together under one roof, but we now have the ability to partake of the proceedings of this conference through the wonders of television, radio, cable, satellite transmission, and the Internet—even on mobile devices.
 We come together as one, speaking many languages, living in many lands, but all of one faith and one doctrine and one purpose.

 From a small beginning 182 years ago, our presence is now felt throughout the world.
 This great cause in which we are engaged will continue to go forth, changing and blessing lives as it does so.
 No cause, no force in the entire world can stop the work of God.
 Despite what comes, this great cause will go forward.
-You recall the prophetic words of the Prophet Joseph Smith: “No unhallowed hand can stop the work from progressing; persecutions may rage, mobs may combine, armies may assemble, calumny may defame, but the truth of God will go forth boldly, nobly, and independent, till it has penetrated every continent, visited every clime, swept every country, and sounded in every ear, till the purposes of God shall be accomplished, and the Great Jehovah shall say the work is done.”1
+You recall the prophetic words of the Prophet Joseph Smith: “No unhallowed hand can stop the work from progressing; persecutions may rage, mobs may combine, armies may assemble, calumny may defame, but the truth of God will go forth boldly, nobly, and independent, till it has penetrated every continent, visited every clime, swept every country, and sounded in every ear, till the purposes of God shall be accomplished, and the Great Jehovah shall say the work is done.”[^1]

 There is much that is difficult and challenging in the world today, my brothers and sisters, but there is also much that is good and uplifting.
-As we declare in our thirteenth article of faith, “If there is anything virtuous, lovely, or of good report or praiseworthy, we seek after these things.”
+As we declare in our [[Articles of Faith 1.13|thirteenth article of faith]], “If there is anything virtuous, lovely, or of good report or praiseworthy, we seek after these things.”
 May we ever continue to do so.

 I thank you for your faith and devotion to the gospel.
 I thank you for the love and care you show one to another.
 I thank you for the service you provide in your wards and branches and in your stakes and districts.
 It is such service that enables the Lord to accomplish many of His purposes here upon the earth.